pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 3. How much longer should we expect the process to take if a given guest is the last person to receive the sauce?

-To solve these problems, I consider cranberry sauce passing as a pair of discrete Markov processes.
-One process, the primary chain, is used to track the guests who have already been served, while the other process, the auxiliary chain, models how the sauce is passed before reaching the next unserved guest.
+To solve these problems, I considered cranberry sauce passing as a pair of discrete Markov processes.
+One process, the primary chain, was used to track the guests who had already been served, while the other process, the auxiliary chain, was used to model how the sauce is passed before reaching the next unserved guest.
+In solving these problems, I also chose to consider an arbitrary number of guests, since it didn't require much extra work.

 Jupyter notebooks for my solutions can be found in this [github repository](https://github.com/pkepley/blog-notebooks/tree/master/20201129_RiddlerSoln1120).
 In